Bigroads logo

 Summit Trail, Bear Butte State Park - hike 3.75 miles round-trip to this fine summit; this is the northern end of the 111-mile Centennial Trail

 The highpoint of South Dakota is Black Elk Peak (7,244'), and it's a fun and challenging day hike that starts within Custer State Park.
 There's a stone firetower on top that is very unique.
 Views are awesome and you might see some mountain goats en route.
-Stay in one of the small towns in the Black Hills if you'd like to hike this mountain.
+I consider this hike a top 100 day hike in the U.S. Stay in one of the small towns in the Black Hills if you'd like to hike this mountain.

 BEST BACKPACKING TRIPS IN SOUTH DAKOTA